timoho98/Trueforce-For-All/README.md

 The G PRO and RS50 use byte-identical Trueforce packets (verified by the [mescon Linux driver project][mescon]).
 G923 support may come in the future.

+> **Status:** v0.x, actively developed.
+The plugin is functional today; the
+> default presets are still being tuned.
+Feedback welcome.

 ## What it does